mattlow67/Genetic-Programming/readme.md

 In short, this program follows the procedure:
 1. For the first generation, set the global variables x, y, and z to randomized values (from -9 to +9) and generate 50 randomized arithmetic expressions
-2. Evaluate each expression and find the one with the highest fitness value
+2. Evaluate each expression and find the pair with the highest fitness values
-3. Subject the fittest expression to crossover and mutation with the other 49 expressions in the current generation
+3. Subject the fittest expressions to crossover and mutation to produce two new offspring
-4. Add the 49 offspring and the fittest individual (making a total of 50 individuals) to the next generation while completely purging the leftover 49 individuals of the previous generation
+4. Add the new offspring to the next generation's pool and populate it with 48 randomized individuals, then purge the previous generation
-5. Repeat steps 2-5 for a fixed number of generations (which is 500, in this case)
+5. Repeat steps 2-5 for a fixed number of generations (which is 50, in this case)

 ## Instructions
 1. Install common lisp